5 health systems with great mental health content

 Discover how leading health systems create engaging, compassionate mental health content that inspires and informs.

 Below, we’ve rounded up standout examples of health systems doing just that.
-Whether you’re looking for blog inspiration, mental health content ideas, or trusted resources for your own well-being, these examples have you covered.
+Whether you’re looking for mental health topics to write about or trusted resources for your own well-being, these examples have you covered.

-While these publications focus on a wide range of topics, they also serve as great mental health blogs, offering advice for adults, kids, caregivers, clinicians, teachers and more.
+These publications focus on a wide range of health and wellness topics.
+And they also serve as great mental health posts, offering advice for adults, kids, caregivers, clinicians, teachers and more.

-As healthcare writers, we also look to these resources for inspiration when developing our own content for mental health blogs.
+As healthcare writers, we look to these resources for inspiration when developing content for health and wellness articles and lifestyle blogs.
 They combine compassionate writing and medical expertise to create helpful, actionable advice for their readers.

-Let’s take a deep breath together and read on, shall we?
+Let’s take a deep breath and dive in.

 Here’s an example of a recent post from Providence’s Body and Mind Team:

-The AdventHealth blog is rich with resources to help readers cope with a wide variety of issues from strategies to prioritize well-being during the holidays to tips for handling stress.
-We also appreciate how AdventHealth addresses mental health issues for different populations, including teachers, parents and caregivers.
+The AdventHealth blog is rich with resources on health, wellness and lifestyle topics, from self-care ideas for parents to tips for experiencing a stress-free Florida getaway.
+We also appreciate how AdventHealth addresses mental health issues for different populations, including teachers and caregivers.

 Get more healthcare marketing tips and best practices: Subscribe to the WG Content newsletter.